• Contact Us

 Mr Zulfikar Mustapha

-Last Updated on Tuesday, 7 July 2026, 10:14 by Denis Chabrol
+Last Updated on Tuesday, 7 July 2026, 20:33 by Writer

 Mr Zulfikar Mustapha

 Mr Mustapha said the President has been declaring his financial assets to the Integrity Commission “every single year”.
-“If somebody has been disclosing their financial records, they have nothing to hide,” Mr Mustapha said.

-The PPP Executive Secretary’s comment came less than one hour after the opposition People’s National Congress Reform/A Partnership for National Unity said the President had a duty to publicly lay bare his financial records to allay concerns about alleged financial misdeeds.
+The PPP Executive Secretary’s comment came less than one hour after the opposition People’s National Congress Reform/A Partnership for National Unity said the president had a duty to publicly lay bare his financial records to allay concerns about alleged financial misdeeds.

-The President has denied those allegations, saying it is public knowledge that he owns a farm.
+The president has denied those allegations, saying it is public knowledge that he owns a farm.
 He said disclosures to the Integrity Commission and his bank records show that he borrowed money to invest in the sprawling agricultural complex.

-Mr Mohamed has since called on the President to resign.
+Mr Mohamed has since called on the president to resign.

 Share this: